Crawlers / Sunday January 11, 2026

 | Malicious or Rogue Crawlers | Scrape or exploit website data | Unpredictable and constant | Never | Very high | Harms performance and security |

-As you can see, even crawlers from the same crawlerlist can vary in how often they visit, how much data they take, and whether they respect your crawl rules.
+Even crawlers from the same crawlerlist can vary in how often they visit, how much data they take, and whether they respect your crawl rules.
 Monitoring these patterns helps you anticipate server load and maintain optimal performance.

 Understanding how these behaviors differ lays the groundwork for improving your website’s SEO strategy and protecting its stability.
 Knowing which crawlers bring value and which cause harm lets you optimize your resources and focus your efforts where they matter most.